PurpleAvatar/multiscale_biological_modeling/_pages/module_1.md

 ---
 permalink: /module_1/
 title: "Module 1"
+toc: true
 ---

-Full class looks like this now
+No class with TOC looks like this

 Biological networks and extending our particle simulators to answer questions about "why" and "how" unintelligent systems can build nontrivial systems